Become a Hills Scholar

 - become familiar with wellness plans and gain the confidence to perform a nutritional assessment and obtain nutritional compliance with clients;

 - experience being the lead veterinarian on a team and learn the value of monitoring business metrics.

 Applicants must be students who will be in the fourth year of the Doctor of Veterinary Medicine program during the 2023/2024 academic year at the Western College of Veterinary Medicine at the University of Saskatchewan, Faculty of Veterinary Medicine at the University of Calgary, Faculty of Veterinary Medicine at the University of Montreal or the Atlantic Veterinary College at the University of Prince Edward Island.

 To apply to the Hill’s® Scholar Program, please submit the following documents to Dr. Joanne Hewson, Associate Dean – Students and Academic at firstname.lastname@example.org by February 13, 2023 at 4pm EST.

 - a completed & signed Application Form (Appendix A);

 - a letter describing your previous veterinary experience and professional/career interests;

 - a letter from the Associate Dean-Academic of your College, showing support for you to attend this rotation.

-The successful applicants will be notified in March 2020.
+The successful applicants will be notified by February 28, 2023.
 At that time, additional documentation that will be required in order to attend the rotation includes the following: